ag105020/CrocoHetero/README.md

 Simulating Heterogenaity of Crocosphaera
 **************
 Preparation:
-Download all the files and put it in one folder.
+Download all the files.
-In each file, path must be adjusted to your own computer.
+In each file, path must be adjusted to your own folders.
 **************
 Fig. 6a,b
 Run 617_04_20_09_ColorRevision.py